 The President of the Republic must possess high stature, broad acceptance, and, of course, experience, knowledge, and demonstrated respect for institutions.
 However, broad acceptance does not necessarily mean a proposal beyond the government majority.
 On the contrary, it signifies a person who inspires trust in society, with the ability to unite and integrate.

-While the head of state may have limited executive powers, they symbolize the nation.
+While the head of state may have limited executive powers, they are a symbol of the nation.
 Therefore, concerning their high mission, their political origins are of lesser significance.
-On the other hand, neither the differing origins of the President and Prime Minister guarantee balance, nor does their political alignment inherently pose institutional risk.
+On the other hand, neither the different origins of the President and the Prime Minister guarantee constitutional balance, nor does their political coincidence by definition create institutional risk.
 Our Constitution provides all the necessary guarantees, and history demonstrates that individuals ultimately lend value to institutions.

 Given the unifying mission of the President of the Republic, I believe the role should be limited to a single six-year term.
-This would prevent discussions about re-election from triggering political rivalries, keeping the institution free from partisan calculations.
-This proposal will be brought to Parliament in the forthcoming constitutional revision.
+That way, the debate about renewing the tenure would not, every now and then, open up a dance of controversy.
+And the institution would stay away from partisan considerations.
+This is a position that we will propose to Parliament during the forthcoming constitutional review.

 With a sense of responsibility, I announce that New Democracy’s proposal for the next President of the Republic is Konstantinos Tasoulas, the current Speaker of Parliament and the country’s third-highest-ranking official.
-His broad acceptance is evident in his historic election as Speaker of the Hellenic Parliament with 283, 270, and 249 votes over three terms.
+His wide acceptance is evident from the fact that he was elected President of the Greek Parliament three times with the strongest majority in the post-dictatorship period: with 283, 270 and 249 votes.
 His unifying spirit and ability to synthesize viewpoints have been proven by his widely acknowledged exemplary leadership in Parliament, navigating a challenging political landscape.

 Konstantinos Tasoulas has also served the country as a Mayor, a Member of Parliament for 25 years, and a Minister.
 He is fully aware of the weight of responsibility he is set to assume.
 Moreover, his roots in Epirus and his school years at the Tositsa Foundation have instilled in him the resilience of self-reliance.
 They have also fueled his deep interest in addressing the challenges faced by Greek regions and their citizens across the nation.